Cadmium stearate

 Cadmium stearate is a salt with the formula Cd(O_{2}CC_{17}H_{35})_{2}.
 Classified as a metallic soap, this a white solid is used as a lubricant and as a heat- and light-stabilizer in polyvinyl chloride.
 The use of cadmium stearate is being phased out because of its toxicity.

 Synthesis

 The compound is produced by the reaction of cadmium chloride with sodium stearate or heating stearic acid and cadmium oxide or hydroxide.

 Also, an exchange reaction between cadmium sulfate and sodium stearate:

 Safety

 Like other cadmium compounds, cadmium stearate is toxic.
-Cadmium stearate is also carcinogen.
+Cadmium stearate is also a carcinogen.